 When Restaurants Are Online

 What do Lady Gaga and sweetgreen have in common, aside from being pretty popular?
 The short answer, and the one we’re going with, is their online presence is fantastic.
 Gone are the days when having a web presence meant operating one site.
-Now, all manner of eateries, from up-scale restaurants to your favorite hometown cafe down the road, have some sort of stake in the online game.
+Now, all manner of eateries, from up-scale restaurants to your favorite hometown cafe down the road, have some sort of stake in the restaurant technology game.

 Here’s a little exercise for you: perform a perfunctory Google search for a hip new bar that your friends are raving about.
 Chances are, you’ll find something related to their brand online be it their website, landing page or various arms of social media.

 Why would a restaurant need to put so much work into being online?
 Well, the answer’s in the numbers.
 According to Modern Restaurant Management, the digital landscape is primed for new customer acquisition, and any restaurateur worth their salt knows that there’s an entire pool of potential patrons who prefer checking Yelp! and Facebook reviews before visiting.
 All of this relates back to a well-groomed web presence.